 Although there can be risks involved, Americans are beginning to view co-ownership as a viable option.
 “Public data suggests that 3% – 7% of all home purchases involve friends buying together.
-Today, there is a compelling rationale for doing so,” says Pam Hughes, co-founder of CoBuy, a fintech start-up operational in Washington state and the Bay Area, which helps friends, families and loved ones pool resources to buy and own homes together intelligently.
+Today, there is a compelling rationale for doing so,” says Pam Hughes, co-founder of CoBuy, a fintech startup that helps friends, families and loved ones pool resources to buy and own homes together.

 Can You Get A Mortgage With A Friend?

-This process is different for friends than it is for a married couple.
+This process is different for friends or even an unmarried couple than it is for a married couple.
 Co-ownership can be structured as either tenancy in common or joint tenancy.

 Tenancy In Common

-By holding this type of title, you can sell or transfer your share in the property to another person at any time without needing to receive your co-owner’s approval.
+By holding this type of title, you can sell or transfer your share in the real estate property to another person at any time without needing to receive your co-owner’s approval.
 While this may give you flexibility if your circumstances change, it can also leave you vulnerable.
-And if a co-owner passes away, their interest is passed to their heirs, giving them the same control over the property.
+If a co-owner passes away, their interest is passed to their heirs, giving them the same control over the property.